-Petrobras joined the VRGeo Consortium in 2004 and left it at the end of 2011.
+Petrobras joined the VRGeo Consortium in 2004 and left at the end of 2011.

 Shell is a worldwide group of oil, gas and petrochemical companies with interests in biofuels, wind and solar power and hydrogen.
 Shell helps to meet global energy demand in economically, environmentally and socially responsible ways.

-Shell is a founding member of the VRGeo Consortium.
+Shell was a founding member of the VRGeo Consortium in 1998.
 Shell left the VRGeo Consortium in 2003 to rejoin in 2006.
-Shell left the VRGeo Consortium again in 2011.
+Shell left the VRGeo Consortium again in 2010.